 Here is a list of common poisonous or high-smoke-emitting products that people burn:

 - Paper– Regardless of how much you want the increased protection that comes with burning personal documents and sensitive material, this is not permitted.
-Burning paper produces excessive smoke and, because it has been processed, emits harmful substances into the atmosphere.
+The burning paper produces excessive smoke and, because it has been processed, emits harmful substances into the atmosphere.

 - Particleboard– Particleboard is commonly used in low-cost furniture.
 Particleboard is kept together by adhesives that, when burned, produce hazardous gases.